21 Software Engineer Technical Interview Questions and Answers for 2023

 Question 15: Explain the concept of concurrency in software applications.

-Answer: In the contest of software applications, concurrency is an attribute that allows multiple events or actions to take place simultaneously.
+Answer: In the context of software applications, concurrency is an attribute that allows multiple events or actions to take place simultaneously.
 Some software systems allow two or more processes to execute simultaneously.
 We call them concurrent processes.

 Programming languages like Java and Scala support concurrency natively.
 These languages support threads and synchronization.
 On the other hand, languages like C and C++ support concurrency with the help of external libraries.